E-commerce Website Redesign

 Shoppers sort, I design

-Their mental models revealed what the existing structure failed to deliver: clarity, simplicity, and relevance.
+The existing structure failed to deliver clarity, simplicity, and relevance.
 Here's what they showed me:

-Their mental models revealed what the existing structure failed to deliver: clarity, simplicity, and relevance.
+The existing structure failed to deliver clarity, simplicity, and relevance.
 Here's what they showed me:

 Participant 1